uccser/cs-unplugged/docs/source/getting_started/installation.rst

   system.
 You may need to adapt the instructions if you are working on Windows, OS X, etc.

-Step 1: Setup virtual machine (optional)
+Step 1: Setup Virtual Machine (optional)
 =================================================

 For those working on a computer in a restricted environment (for example: